26th Cavalry Regiment (Philippine Scouts): Northern and central Luzon

 Following the 1941 Japanese invasion, the 26th participated in the Allied withdrawal to the Bataan Peninsula.
 In doing so, the unit conducted a classic delaying action that allowed other, less mobile, units to safely withdraw to the peninsula.
 During the delaying action the 26th provided the "stoutest" and only "serious opposition" to the Japanese; the majority of the units sent north towards Lingayen Gulf were divisions (11th, 21st, 71st, & 91st Infantry Divisions) of the untrained and poorly equipped Philippine Army.
-For instance, during the initial landings the regiment alone delayed the advance of four enemy infantry regiments for six hours at Damortis, and on 24 December repulsed a tank assault at Binalonan.
+For instance, during the initial landings the regiment alone delayed the advance of four Japanese infantry regiments for six hours at Damortis, and on 24 December repulsed a tank assault at Binalonan.
 However, the resistance was not without cost, as by the end of 24 December the regiment had been reduced to 450 men.
 Following these events, the regiment was pulled off the line and brought back up to a strength of 657 men, who in January 1942 held open the roadways to the Bataan Peninsula allowing other units to prepare for their stand there.

 Bataan

 The 26th Cavalry Regiment, consisting mostly of Philippine Scouts, was the last U.S. cavalry regiment to engage in horse-mounted warfare.
-When Troop G encountered Japanese forces at the village of Morong on 16 January 1942, Lieutenant Edwin P. Ramsey ordered the last cavalry charge in American history.
+When Troop G encountered Japanese forces at the village of Morong on 16 January 1942, Lieutenant Edwin P. Ramsey ordered, for that time, the last cavalry charge in American history.
 It would not be until 22 October 2001, when American Soldiers would enter combat on horseback again, when members of the 12-man Operational Detachment Alpha 595 (Green Berets), accompanying members of the Afghanistan Northern Alliance, rode into battle at Cōbaki in Balkh Province.

 During the retreat to Bataan, the 26th was heavily outnumbered by an infantry force supported by tanks.
 They drove off the surprised Japanese.
 Due to a shortage of food, they found it necessary to butcher their mounts and the regiment was converted to two squadrons, one a motorized rifle squadron, the other a mechanized squadron utilizing the remaining scout cars and Bren carriers.